Room with a Resident Who Retained (Pull-Ins)

-Know someone who is retaining their current room that you'd like to live?
-Did you retain and now you need to pull in your friend?
-The Pull-in process involves at least two residents - the person who retained, and the person who wants to live with them.
+Know someone who is retaining their current room that you'd like to live with?
+Or, did you retain and now you need to pull in a new roommate?
+The Pull-in process involves at least two residents - the person who retained and the person who wants to live with them.

 Residents who successfully retained their rooms during the Retain Your Room phase must fill any remaining vacancies in the room, suite, or apartment with "pull-ins."
 A pull-in can be anyone who is eligible to participate in Room Selection who has not already selected an assignment for the 2015–2016 academic year.
 All roommates within a room, apartment, or suite must be in agreement regarding any roommates being pulled-in to the living area.

-Residents being pulled in do NOT need to start a Room Selection application in advance.
-Just make sure that your friend who is retaining successfully does so, and then come on the assigned day of the building you are being pulled in - we'll provide instructions then!
+Residents being pulled in do not need to start a Room Selection application in advance.
+Just make sure that your friend who is retaining successfully does so, and then come on the assigned day of the building you are being pulled into - we'll provide instructions then!

-When Can I Pull Roommates In?
+When can I pull-in roommates?
 Where do I go?

 For retainers and pull-ins of Morewood Gardens, McGill, Resnik House, Welch House, West Wing

-For retainers and pull-ins of Doherty, Fairfax, Margaret Morrison, Roselawn, Shady Oak, Shirley, Webster, Woodlawn
+For retainers and pull-ins of Doherty, Fairfax, Margaret Morrison, Roselawn, Shady Oak, Webster, Woodlawn

 Who can participate?

-Any resident who is eligible for Room Selection who hasn't already confirmed a housing assignment through an earlier phase of Room Selection is eligible to Room with a Resident who Retained.
-You must come to the office with the person who retained their room and wishes to pull you in (or send a proxy form.)
-Students who are currently living off-campus or living in Greek housing are NOT eligible to be pulled-in.
+Any resident who is eligible for Room Selection who hasn't already confirmed a housing assignment through an earlier phase of Room Selection is eligible to room with a resident who retained.
+You must come to the Pull-In Meeting with the person who retained his or her room and wishes to pull you in (or send a proxy form).
+Students who are currently living off-campus are not eligible to be pulled-in.